 When one glances at their car dashboard, it is never a pleasant feeling to see your fuel light turn on, especially when the price of gas is exceptionally high.
 Despite the shared dislike of pulling up to the gas station to fill up one’s tank, our nation leads the world in automobile gas consumption.
 According to the U.S. Energy Information Administration (EIA), Americans used more than 123 billion gallons of gasoline in 2020.
 That is around 375 gallons per person!
 We at AeroHance understand that saving fuel while driving will not only save you money but can greatly help reduce your carbon footprint.
 Below are five ways to save fuel while driving that are beneficial and easy for everyone to implement in their everyday life.

-- Driving at a steady speed is perhaps the most effective way to reduce fuel consumption on the road.
+1. Drive at a Steady Speed: Driving at a steady speed is perhaps the most effective way to reduce fuel consumption on the road.
 The U.S. The Department of Energy states that reducing quick accelerations and sudden breaks can improve your gas mileage by as much as 30%!
 That’s an extra 9 miles for a 30-mile trip!
-Do the math; it adds up.
+Do the math; it adds up

 2. Remove Car and Truck Racks: I take my car racks for granted; they help transport surfboards to the beach and aid transportation of oversized items too girthy to fit in my car trunk.
 Although useful, they make your car less aerodynamic and can increase your gas consumption by a substantial margin.
 GasPods can help offset this margin; however, if unused, it could save you some cash to remove them.

-- There are many benefits to ensuring your tires are adequately pumped, one of which is improved gas mileage.
+3. Check your tire pressure: There are many benefits to ensuring your tires are adequately pumped, one of which is improved gas mileage.
 Studies show that your mileage can decrease by around 0.02% for every 1psi drop in tire pressure.
 This may not sound like much, but these numbers accumulate over time.
 For most modern-day cars, the optimal air pressure in tires is around 30 to 35 psi.

-- Speeding, while unsafe, can have drastic effects on your fuel economy.
+4. Drive the Speed Limit: Speeding, while unsafe, can have drastic effects on your fuel economy.
 A North Carolina Consumers Council study shows that for every 1mph increase over 55mph, a vehicle can lose 1-2% fuel efficiency while driving.
 This especially ascertains to freight shipping carriers but also applies to commercial vehicles.

-- It may be hard to believe, but blasting your AC on a hot day affects your fuel consumption.
+5. Relax on the AC!
+It may be hard to believe, but blasting your AC on a hot day affects your fuel consumption.
 For most cars, the AC is powered by the engine, so excess use can affect engine efficiency.
 It is advantageous to first roll down your car windows to eradicate the heat, but, of course, there is sometimes no exception for the pleasurable gust of cool breeze your AC produces.

 All in all, we encourage everyone to drive fuel-efficiently, not only for their personal benefit but for the positive impact it has on the environment.
 GasPods are just another way to significantly reduce fuel consumption while driving and perhaps are the most effective and affordable way to make your car more aerodynamic.
-If you are serious about the environment or saving money, it will not hurt to take a look to see how you can make a difference!
+If you are serious about the environment or saving money, it will not hurt to take a look and see how you can make a difference!